 Routine optimization is the best way to ensure you’re pushing your performance in the right direction.

 The Benefits Of Real Estate Investor PPC Marketing – Why Should You Do It?

 PPC marketing is one of the first things we do when entering a new market to generate motivated seller, rent-to-own tenant-buyer, or cash buyer leads.How to Optimize Your PPC Campaigns by Carrot

 Because like the graphic above shows…

-- Easy To Target A Specific Prospect: One of the best ways to know that you’re targeting the right person is by getting your website in front of the people who are actively looking for solutions to their problems on Google. “sell my house fast in Atlanta” as an example.
+- Easy To Target A Specific Prospect: One of the best ways to know that you’re targeting the right person is by getting your website in front of the people actively looking for solutions to their problems on Google. “sell my house fast in Atlanta” as an example.
 That person, of course, needs to sell fast… that’s a targeted prospect.

-Well… if you’re not tweaking and refining your Google PPC campaigns to cut out the keywords that aren’t turning into leads and continually optimizing to increase your return on investment… you may as well light your money on fire because a non-optimized PPC campaign is basically doing just that.
+Well… if you’re not tweaking and refining your Google PPC campaigns to cut out the keywords that aren’t turning into leads and continually optimizing to increase your return on investment… you may as well light your money on fire because a non-optimized PPC campaign is doing just that.

 1. Select Your Advertising Platform: